caltechlibrary/opensearch-machine/README.md

 ## Introduction

-This repository is focused on creating a Multipass virtual machine for learning and exploring Opensearch.
-It includes brief instructions for installation of Opensearch and Opensearch Dashboard running under a Multipass managed virtual machine.
+This repository is focused on creating a Multipass virtual machine for learning and exploring OpenSearch.
+It includes brief instructions for installation of OpenSearch and OpenSearch Dashboard running under a Multipass managed virtual machine.
 It includes documentation describing how to create a indexes, index aliases and backing up those indexes outside the virtual machine.

 ## Quick start